thinkthoughts/agent-constraint-gate/README.md

 constraint_score ∈ [0,1]

-- Represents how well an action satisfies required constraints before execution
+- Numeric measure of whether an action satisfies required constraints before execution
 - Acts as a **pre-execution filter**

 ### Threshold